svn2github/DinkSmallwoodHD/script/win_installer/readme.txt

 NOTE: Quick saves might give a "Can't load old version" error if the data format has changed.
 However, normal Dink saves (using save machines, etc) will always work.

+Keyboard controls:

+F1 - Quick save
+F10 - Quick load
+Control - Attack
+Arrow keys - Movement
+Space - Talk
+Enter - Inventory
+Shift - Magic
+Escape - Bring up menu

+NOTE: If you have a controller (like an xbox 360 pad) plugged in when you start the game, you can use that instead of keyboard, but you still need to use the mouse to navigate the initial menus to start the game

 ------------- BETA VERSION -----------------

 This is a beta version which means it probably has bugs and isn't ready for general consumption.
 However, it means you've been recruited to help us make it better!